 Yes, unfortunately cystic acne can cause scarring.
 Not everyone who has cystic acne will get scars, but it can happen.

 Cystic acne scars form because the cysts permanently damage the deeper layers of your skin.
-As the cysts form they injure the tissue around them, leaving an indentation which can result in pits and changes to the texture of your skin.
+As the cysts form, they injure the tissue around them, leaving an indentation, which can result in pits and changes in the texture in the surface of your skin.

-And whilst areas of discoloration on your skin caused by acne can fade over time, scars won’t fade.
-They can be treated with various procedures however, like filler injections, corticosteroid injections, laser therapy, skin needling as well as with products that contain salicylic acid, alpha hydroxy acids or retinoids.
-These treatments aren’t perfect and they usually won’t permanently cure your acne scars, but they can produce notable results.
+And whilst areas of discolouration on your skin caused by acne can fade over time, scars won’t fade.
+They can be treated with various procedures however, like filler injections, corticosteroid injections, laser therapy, skin needling, as well as with products that contain salicylic acid, alpha hydroxy acids, or retinoids.
+These treatments aren’t perfect, and they usually won’t permanently cure your acne scars, but they can produce notable results.

 How to avoid scarring?